v3cord/Adobe-final-round/README.md

 Docker file size < 5GB

-Buffer memory to remember pdfs read in a seesion (until the server is restarted).
+Buffer memory to remember pdfs read in a session (until the server is restarted).

 ## 10. CONTRIBUTORS